 LCC have been discussing the access and routing proposals for the Ribble Valley compounds with the applicant for over 3 years.
-During this time, officers have been very clear that although the routes proposed are suitable for the current uses that they facilitate, the increased use of these routes for construction traffic over an extended construction period presents significant challenges and concerns of significance.
-These would be in terms of operation of the proposed routing strategies (including the consequences of conflict, limiting carriageway width, limited forward visibility etc.), the safety of all users, and the capability/suitability of these roads to withstand the impact of multiple Heavy Goods Vehicles (HGV) movements at all times of the year (without the need for extensive maintenance that may result in a risk of prolonged periods of road closure).
-Notwithstanding these issues that are not yet resolved to the LHA's satisfaction, the following general measures/strategies/initiatives/considerations etc., will also be required, along all routes proposed (initial stage and main project stage):
+During this time, officers have been very clear that although the routes proposed are suitable for the current uses that they facilitate, the increased use of these routes for construction traffic over an extended construction period presents considerable challenges and therefore the LHA have significant concerns.

+These would be in terms of:

+- operation of the proposed routing strategies (including the consequences of conflict, limiting carriageway width, limited forward visibility etc.), - the safety of all users. - the capability/suitability of these roads to withstand the impact of multiple Heavy Goods Vehicles (HGV) movements at all times of the year (without the need for extensive maintenance that may result in a risk of prolonged periods of road closure) and - residual issues arising from and following construction.

+Notwithstanding these issues that are not fully yet resolved to the LHA's satisfaction, in addition the following general measures/strategies/initiatives/considerations etc., will also be required, along all routes proposed (initial stage and main project stage):

-- Parking review will need to be undertaken at the beginning of the project, with a review every 3 month (in particular, through Clitheroe, Waddington, West Bradford and Chatburn). - A number of villages that HGVs will be travelling through, where constraints exists (limited road width, limited/no footway, limited visibility etc.), speed limits will need to be reduced to 20mph, funded through this application, with supporting gateway treatment.
-Otherwise, may influence driver behaviour of other vehicles travelling at higher speeds in either direction resulting in conflict/collisions. - Prior to the project commencing, and during the period of the project, any locations of the carriageway or verge that shows signs of wear and tear or damage should be repaired (including manhole covers) with the cost being borne by the applicant as a preventative approach to limit early project delay (as a consequence of additional use). - The applicant is required to have regard for, and make suitable adjustments to their operation satisfying (this to be kept live and reviewed throughout the project): - school drop off and pick up times - bus timetables - railway timetable (West Bradford Road Crossing) - refuse collection times and routing - utility works (planned and emergency) - landowners adjoining the highway (maintenance and development works)
+- Parking review will need to be undertaken at the beginning of the project, with a review every 3 month (in particular, through Clitheroe, Waddington, West Bradford and Chatburn). - A number of villages that HGVs will be travelling through, where constraints exist (limited road width, limited/no footway, limited visibility etc.), speed limits will need to be reduced to 20mph, funded through this application, with supporting gateway treatment.
+Otherwise, may influence driver behaviour of other vehicles travelling at higher speeds in either direction resulting in conflict/collisions. - Prior to the project commencing, and during the period of the project, any locations of the carriageway or verge that shows signs of wear and tear or damage should be repaired (including all highway assets, 3rd party assets and consequential costs) with the cost being borne by the applicant as a preventative approach to limit early project delay (as a consequence of additional use). - The applicant is required to have regard for, and make suitable adjustments to their operation satisfying (this to be kept live and reviewed throughout the project): - school drop off and pick up times - bus timetables - railway timetable (West Bradford Road Crossing) - refuse collection times and routing - utility works (planned and emergency) - landowners adjoining the highway (maintenance and development works)